 SSL is short for Secure Sockets Layer.

-Click Here for an article on the subject in our Fine Art Views newsletter.
+Click Here for this article, Your Artist Website Needs an SSL Certificate or Chrome will call it "Not secure" in our Fine Art Views newsletter.

 The bottom line is that having SSL enabled on your domain shows that your website is protected, secure.
 Your site visitors should not get any warnings about security issues from their browsers when SSL is enabled.

-It would also show a friendly green lock in the address bar of your visitor's browser.
+It would also show a green lock in the address bar of your visitor's browser.

-Here's the full scoop for you fine-print folks, from FASO Founder Clint Watson's article:
+Here's the full scoop from FASO Founder Clint Watson's article: What is SSL?

 Secure Sockets Layer is traditionally a very expensive technology that encrypts the communication on the network between your website and people visiting your website.
 This allows communication between the two parties that is private.